Georgia Herpetological Association & Rescue

 Current Animals Looking for their Forever Homes:

-Bronson: suspected male, 5 years old.
+Bronson: suspected male, 7 years old.
 Bronson eats very well and LOVES hunting his bugs.
 It is so fun to watch him demonstrate his skills!
 Bronson is a typical leo in that he does not really like handling, and is therefore more of an observation pet.
 However, he is super responsive to his foster mom and really enjoys interacting.
-Bronson can come with a 20-gallon tank and lid with an additional donation.
+As he has been with us a while, we are also willing to allow his new owner to adopt him with his current 20-gallon habitat, decor, and heat mat.

 Cal: adult, 2 years old, male, Leopard Gecko.
 Can you see me?
 I am hiding amongst the polka dots.
 My name is Cal.
 I am a little shy, but I am a good eater, and my foster mom thinks I'm sweet.
 I do have an odd trait: I really love the taste of calcium powder and I will lick it up before eating my meal.